How to Sell a Fixer Upper House Fast

 - You will need to pay 6% of the sale price in commissions, even if the agent is not the one who finds the buyer or helps you sell the house

-- As the seller, you must pay closing costs, which are typically 1-2% of the sale price
+- As the seller, you often have to pay closing costs, which are typically 1-2% of the sale price

 - You’ll pay holding costs (see below) while waiting to sell, typically for two months or more

 - Dealing with a range of buyers and price haggling creates an unpredictable outcome

 Most cash buyers purchase fixer uppers with the intention of doing repairs, renovating, and reselling them.
 They purchase the house as is, without cleanings, showings, or renovations.
 The entire transaction can close quickly with no hassles.
 In a cash transaction, the owner can seek out multiple comparison offers and negotiate terms.
 In fact, as the owner, you work directly with the buyer on all aspects of the transaction such as escrow, title, and closing.